Advice and information for ARBC-sponsored teams

 Judging points

 The team will be judged for their display of Core Values (during the team’s presentations and the Robot Game), their Innovation Project, and their Robot Design.
 Teams are scored as Beginning (1), Developing (2), Accomplished (3), or Exceeds (4) in a number of specific objectives in each of the judged areas.
-The specific rubrics are:
+Print this and have the students judge their presentations themselves:

 Robot Game points

 The team’s performances in the Robot Game are scored at the end of each match.
 (Only the top scoring match’s point total is used for the team’s overall Robot Game score.)
-The rules for playing the Robot Game are in the Robot Game Rulebook.
-The Robot Game scoresheet (extracted from the Robot Game rule book) can be found here:
+Print this and have students use this for scoring their own robot game missions during testing and practice matches:

 IMPORTANT!